 Alana, the Product Manager, creates a new Confluence page where she can document in long form the project summary, goals, and specifications of the web page for the entire company to see.
 Inline commenting makes it easy for all stakeholders to give their feedback.

 Once she has buy-in from all the right teams on the new web page, she’s ready to break down the project into actionable tasks.
 She creates a new Trello board for this project with Mia and Will, embeds it into Confluence Cloud, and makes Trello cards for everything that needs to get done.

 Mia, on the marketing team, works with her team on the creative assets in Trello.
 She assigns teammates to cards for design changes and web page updates.
 It’s easy for her team to access the specs in the Confluence page attached to Trello to keep track of updates.
 As cards move across the board and become ready for development, Mia hands off tasks to Will by adding him to the Trello cards.

-How To Set Up Your Embedded Boards In Confluence Cloud And Bitbucket Cloud
+How To Set Up Your Embedded Boards In Confluence Cloud

 To add fully interactive Trello boards on your Confluence page.
 Choose > Trello Board, then add in the board's URL, and the height you want your embedded board to be:

 Through embedded Trello boards in Confluence Cloud, it is now possible to share the information that matters while keeping the context consistent for each specific role.
 Confluence remains the long-form go-to, so embedding a shared Trello board into this product means it’s easy to keep track of the status.

 It’s a cross functional collaboration, for the win: Everyone involved on a project can stay on the same page while using the tools that they know and love.
 Now, if only ordering office lunch could be so easy.